Nutrition Considerations for People with ALS

 Recommended Body Weight

 Monitoring your body weight is one way to keep an eye on your nutritional status.
 It is generally recommended that you do not try to lose weight once you are diagnosed with ALS.
 The goal is weight maintenance.
-It may even be better to gain weigh.
 You may experience minor weight loss due to a reduction in muscle mass.
 However, dieting is not recommended, even if you feel you are overweight.

 - Keep a chart of your weight starting today!